dykderrick/network-proxy-rules/README.md

 Please use [**ExpressVPN**](https://www.expressvpn.com).

 ## My Proxy Provider
-I use https://sakura.camdvr.org/.
-This platform promises to provide local content (local IP addresses).
-Netflix non-original support.
+I use https://teacat.cloud and https://fastlink.ws.
+The former service provider uses shadowsocks so any UDP connections can be proxied as well as TCPs.
+The later promises to provide local IP tunnels which means Netflix non-originals are supported.

 I also have a [DigitalOcean](https://digitalocean.com) Linux server that runs a basic v2ray service.
 This server could provide me with an IPv6 address so that I can visit [BYRBT](https://byr.pt) directly from my home, where no IPv6 address is provided by my local ISP.